vishaltak/gitlab-development-kit/doc/runit.md

 To modify the actual commands used to start services, use the `Procfile` just like with Foreman.
-Every time you run `gdk start`, `gdk stop`, and so on, GDK updates the runit service configuration from the Procfile.
+Every time you run `gdk start`, `gdk stop`, and so on, GDK updates the runit service configuration from the `Procfile`.

 If you want to remove a service `foo`: